+Please read all information prior to completing and submitting 09.12 AP.21/Annual Nonresident Student Transfer/Registration Form.
+One application must be submitted for each individual student requesting out of district admission.

-Those nonresident pupils requesting enrollment in a school in this District for the first time shall follow these procedures:
+Those nonresident pupils requesting enrollment in a school in this District shall annually follow these procedures:

 Complete the school’s registration forms, which must be signed by the parent/guardian(s).